bastoche/relay-sandbox/README.md

-# relay-sandbox-server
+# relay-sandbox

-A graphql server that will allow me to build a relay client
+A sandbox relay application